cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/data-loss-prevention/payload-logging.md

 4. Enter your private key and select **Decrypt**.

-You will see the [ID of the matched DLP Profile](https://developers.cloudflare.com/api/operations/dlp-profiles-list-all-profiles) and the decrypted payload.
+You will see the [ID of the matched DLP Profile](https://developers.cloudflare.com/api/operations/dlp-profiles-list-all-profiles) followed by the decrypted payload.

 {{<Aside type="note">}}
 Neither the key nor the decrypted payload will be stored by Cloudflare.